Enhanced performance in quasi-isodynamic max-$J$ stellarators with a turbulent particle pinch

 Recent stellarator reactor designs demonstrate mostly outward turbulent particle transport, which, without advanced fueling technology, inhibits the formation of density gradients needed for confinement.
 We introduce ``SQuID-$\tau$'', a self-fueling quasi-isodynamic stellarator capable of sustaining density peaking through inward particle transport caused by turbulence.
 Temperature and density profile predictions based on high-fidelity gyrokinetic simulations demonstrate enhanced performance, significantly relaxing constraints on the size and magnetic field strength for reactor designs.

-The neoclassically optimized Wendelstein 7-X (W7-X) stellarator experiment \cite{Klinger2019, Nature21} achieves its best energy confinement when a strong radial density gradient can be sustained within the plasma volume \cite{Bozhenkov2020}.
-Such behavior is generally expected in a quasi-isodynamic (QI) stellarator that possesses the max-$J$ property \cite{Helander2013, Alcuson2013, rodriguez2024maximum}, and it is therefore sensible to design next-step stellarator devices using this principle.
-However, high-performance operation scenarios in W7-X, which have required the use of fueling via cryogenic pellets or neutral beams, often suffer from the accumulation of impurities in the plasma core.
-Radiation from such impurities poses a serious threat to the operation of a reactor, as it can compromise performance and even lead to a collapse of the plasma \citep{warmer2016system}.
+The neoclassically optimized stellarator experiment Wendelstein 7-X (W7-X) \cite{Klinger2019, Nature21} achieves its best energy confinement once a peaked density profile is established within the plasma volume \cite{Bozhenkov2020}.
+Such enhanced confinement is theoretically expected in a quasi-isodynamic (QI) stellarator that possesses the max-$J$ property \cite{Helander2013, Alcuson2013, rodriguez2024maximum}, and it is therefore sensible to design stellarator fusion reactors based on this principle.

-Currently available stellarator designs that could serve as the basis for experimental reactors and power plants \citep{Sánchez_2023, goodmanQuasiIsodynamicStellaratorsLow2024b, Lion2025stellaris, Hegna_2025} may need to be operated in this fashion to achieve adequate confinement.
-Indeed, although the situation in W7-X is aided by an inward turbulent particle transport (``pinch'') of the main plasma species, these new designs exhibit, at best, only a weak pinch \citep{Garcia-Regana_TurbulenceCIEMATQI_2025, Guttenfelder_Infinity2_2025}, and would therefore seem to necessitate the use of advanced particle fueling technology.
+However, although peaked density profiles in W7-X are sustained through an inward turbulent particle transport (``pinch'') of the main plasma species \citep{thienpondtPreventionCoreParticle2023, ford2024turbulence, bannmann2024particle}, recently proposed reactor-relevant QI stellarator designs \citep{Sánchez_2023, goodmanQuasiIsodynamicStellaratorsLow2024b, Lion2025stellaris, Hegna_2025} exhibit, at most, only a weak pinch \citep{Garcia-Regana_TurbulenceCIEMATQI_2025, Guttenfelder_Infinity2_2025}.
+In order to achieve good confinement, the operation of reactors based on such designs would rely heavily on advanced particle fueling techniques, like cryogenic pellets or neutral beams, that are unfortunately associated with neoclassically-driven \citep{romba2025suppression} impurity accumulation that can pose a severe threat to performance \citep{warmer2016system}.
+With impurity accumulation and particle fueling insufficiently understood, especially for core fueling with pellets in high-temperature reactor conditions \citep{pegourie2007pellet}, there is inherent risk in building such reactor designs.

-However, as impurity accumulation \citep{romba2025suppression} and particle fueling are insufficiently understood, especially for core fueling with pellets in high-temperature reactor conditions \citep{pegourie2007pellet}, there is inherent risk in building a device that heavily relies on particle fueling.
-This strongly motivates the search for QI stellarator configurations that can demonstrate sufficient confinement with a turbulent particle pinch instead.
-Furthermore, even if reliable impurity-free operation with enhanced fueling can be achieved, the combined action of such fueling with a pinch holds the promise of even greater performance than can be obtained with the individual effects acting alone.
+These considerations motivate the search for well-optimized QI stellarator configurations that could achieve intrinsically enhanced confinement via a sufficiently strong turbulent particle pinch.
+This ``self-fueling'' could be combined with a certain degree of external fueling to obtain even greater performance than possible with the individual effects acting alone, and mastering the balance could be essential to find a path toward steady-state high-performance reactor operation.